cake-lier/todo-app/README.md

 ## Why?

-The project contained in this repository is our submission for the exam "Web Applications and Services" part of the course "Computer Science and Engineering - L.M." at "Alma Mater Studiorum - University of Bologna" for the academic year 2021 - 2022.
+The image contained in this repository is part of our submission for the exam "Web Applications and Services" part of the course "Computer Science and Engineering - L.M." at "Alma Mater Studiorum - University of Bologna" for the academic year 2021 - 2022.

 ## Who?